Advanced HVAC Installation Techniques

 Safety and Code Compliance That Protects Lives

-Gas system safety testing isn’t optional - it’s life or death.
-I test every gas connection, verify proper combustion air supply, check venting integrity, and test all safety controls under actual operating conditions.
-The electronic combustion analyzer tells me if the furnace is burning cleanly or producing dangerous levels of carbon monoxide.
-I’ve found installations where safety controls had been bypassed or improperly installed, creating deadly hazards that homeowners never knew existed.
+Gas system safety testing isn’t a line item I skip.
+It’s life or death, literally.
+I test every gas connection, verify combustion air supply, check venting integrity, and run all safety controls under actual operating conditions.
+My combustion analyzer tells me exactly what’s coming out of that furnace.
+If it’s producing dangerous levels of CO, I’ll know immediately.
+I’ve found installations where safety controls had been bypassed.
+The homeowners were sleeping twenty feet from a furnace that could’ve killed them.
+They had no idea.

 Specialized Installation Techniques